45 Years Ago: Led Zeppelin Begins Residency at Earls Court

 Coming as they did just two months after the conclusion of their high-flying tour of North America, Led Zeppelin was in fine form.
 The playing was the epitome of “tight but loose,” as Jimmy Page was fond of saying.
 Robert Plant was at his charismatic best; he even took shots at the government for the state of the tax laws forcing the band into exile.
 John Bonham brought the thunder, as per usual, with his nightly showcase piece “Moby Dick” stretching out to the 20-30 minute mark – and John Paul Jones remained the sonic bedrock, as he always had.

-The last evening on May 25th, stands as perhaps the band’s finest live performance, and clocked in at just under the four-hour mark.
+The last evening, May 25, stands as perhaps the band’s finest live performance, and clocked in at just under the four-hour mark.
 After it was all over, Jones, Plant and Page relocated for a time to Switzerland, before going their own separate ways.
 Months later, Plant would be involved in a car accident in the Greek Isles that would throw the future of the band into tremendous doubt.
 A full four years passed until they played another gig in the U.K.